mister-fix/teamnest-api/README.md

 ## Contributing

 Contributions are welcome!
-Guidelines will be added soon.
+Please follow the guidelines outlined in the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file for details on how to contribute.

 ## Code of Conduct

-Code of Conduct document will be added soon.
+Please adhere to our [Code of Conduct](./docs/CODE_OF_CONDUCT.md) when participating in the community.

 ## Author